Build-coder/stocks/README.md

 and it can be built upon too

 ---------------------------------------------------------------------
-1.) how do I isolate the last day of each month?
-2.) subtract last month Adj Close with month prior to that = difference 3.) divide difference by month prior = pre_percentage 4.) pre_percentage multiply by 100 = percentage_change
+1.) how do I isolate the last day of each month? just look for first of the month then go back 1 2.) subtract last month Adj Close with month prior to that = difference 3.) divide difference by month prior = pre_percentage 4.) pre_percentage multiply by 100 = percentage_change